ThisIsMikeyS/aurora-tracking-tool/README.md

 ## 🌐 Acknowledgments

-Special thanks to the following data providers and libraries:
+Special thanks to:
 - GFZ for Kp index data
 - NOAA SWPC for space weather forecast data
 - NASA SDO for solar imagery
 - IP-API for geolocation services
-- All aurora webcam providers for their live streams
+- Aurora webcam providers for their live streams